 Your Roth IRA may be eligible for a QCD if you’re willing to pay taxes on your withdrawals.
 But if you wouldn’t otherwise owe the IRS money, agreeing to pay taxes on Roth IRA distributions doesn’t make sense.

-Rules for Making Qualified Charitable Distributions
+Qualified Charitable Distributions Rules

 In order to get credit for a qualified charitable distribution, it must go to a charitable organization that accepts tax-deductible contributions (i.e. a 501(c)(3) organization).
-And it can’t benefit you (the donor) in any way.
+It can’t benefit you (the donor) in any way.
 Charities that cannot receive QCDs include private foundations, donor-advised funds and groups that support tax-exempt charities.

 What’s more, a qualified charitable distribution can only come directly from your retirement account.
 That means your IRA custodian needs to make the check from your IRA payable to a qualifying charity.
 If you withdraw funds and then try to make a charitable donation, that won’t be considered a qualified charitable distribution.